 Freight Farm

 Our Freight Farm, sponsored by Broadview Federal Credit Union, allows us to hydroponically grow leafy greens year-round, all of which goes directly to neighbors in need.
-And, we did this in a trailer, saving soil, space, and making it possible to grow year-round.
+We operate this system in a 40-foot trailer, conserving soil and space, reducing water usage, and making year-round growing possible.

 Conclusion

-The Regional Food Bank is committed to alleviating hunger and nourishing communities, but an important part of our mission is reducing food waste and creating environmentally friendly programs that support the work we do.
+The Regional Food Bank is committed to alleviating hunger and nourishing communities.
+An important part of our mission is also reducing food waste and developing environmentally friendly programs that support our work.

 For more information, please contact us at greeninitiatives@regionalfoodbank.net.